preeve9534/pdjr-skplugin-devantech/README.md

 The required __statuslength__ property value specifies the number of bytes in the status report message transmitted by the device in response to a status command.
 The value defaults to 1.

-The __authenticationtoken__ property value specifies the format for an authentication token '{A}' which can be used when defining operating commands (see below).
+The optional __authenticationtoken__ property value specifies the format for an authentication token '{A}' which can be used when defining operating commands (see below).
 Some Devantech protocols require that a device password is decorated with some identifying character sequence and the format of that sequence can be specified here and will typically include the token {p} which will be interpolated with the password value specified in the __devicecstring__ property discussed previously.

-For example, TCP access to Devantech ETH and WIFI devices can be password protected and passwords are introduced into commands by preceeding them with a 'y' character giving an authentication token format of 'y{p}'.
-A value is optional and there is no default.

-The __channels__ array property introduces a list of channel definitions each of which specifies the commands required to operate a particular relay on the device.
+The required __channels__ array property introduces a list of channel definitions each of which specifies the commands required to operate a particular relay on the device .
 Relays are identified by an ordinal address in the range 1..__size__ and each channel can be defined explicitly, but if there is a common format for commands that applies to all channels, then a pattern can be